univention/intercom-service/docs/configuration.rst

           - ``@%@ucs/server/sso/fqdn@%@``
           - Only before installation

-.. envvar:: intercom-service/ox/origin
+.. envvar:: intercom-service/xwiki/url

-   Defines the *OX App Suite* :term:`CORS` setting.
-Usually, this value is will be the same as the *OX App Suite* external address.
+   Defines the URL where you can reach *XWiki*.
+Set to empty to disable *XWiki*.

    .. list-table::
        :header-rows: 1